-Poke a hole in the bottom, using an awl and twist it a little to widen the hole.
+Using the awl, poke a hole in the bottom of the cork and twist it a little to widen the hole.

 Step 4 | Thread The Hanging Wire Through The Cork:

-Thread wire through cork from the outside bottom and pull it through.
-Depending on how damaged the cork is from when it was removed from the bottle of wine, you may need to either just create a little pigtail, or tie it, or tie and glue it with a glue gun.
+Take the wire and thread it through cork from the outside bottom and pull it up through the hole.
+Depending on how damaged the cork is from when it was removed from the bottle of wine, you may need to create either a little pigtail with the wire or tie it, or tie and use hot glue to hold it in place.

-Next. bend the top of the wire into a hook shape by wrapping around your finger.
+Next, bend the top of the wire into a hook shape by wrapping it around your finger.

 Step 5 | Cut The Artificial Plants To Prep For “Planting” The Wine Cork Planters:

-Trim floral stem to the right size for your cork.
-Note-if it’s too short, you can plant it higher up, by adding filler first.
+Trim the floral stem to the right size for your cork.
+If it’s too short, you can plant it higher up by adding filler first.